-Many veterans and their families in Reading, PA, and around Berks County, are not aware that many veterans who served during wartime are eligible for Aid & Attendance (A&A) benefits.
+Veterans and their families in Reading, PA, and around Berks County, may not be aware that many veterans who served during wartime are eligible for Aid and Attendance (A&A) benefits.
 The Law Office of Scott C. Painter can help you determine eligibility, assist with paperwork, and help you navigate the process.

 Veterans and survivors who are eligible for a VA pension and require the aid and attendance of another person, or are housebound, may be eligible for additional monetary payment.
-These benefits are paid in addition to monthly pension, and they are not paid without eligibility to pension.
+These benefits are paid in addition to a monthly pension, and they are not paid without eligibility for a pension.

 - You require the aid of another person in order to perform personal functions required in everyday living, such as bathing, feeding, dressing, attending to the wants of nature, adjusting prosthetic devices, and protecting yourself from the hazards of your daily environment.